rrameshh/musicritic/README.md

 - **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
 - **Express.js**: Fast, unopinionated, minimalist web framework for Node.js.
 - **MySQL**: To Create, Read, Update, and Delete reviews per album in the database
-- **Spotify API**: Integrate Spotify API to fetch albums and playlists
+- **Spotify API and SDK **: Integrate Spotify API/SDK to fetch and play albums

 ## Installation